Nodal Transits

 | Date Time | Date and time of the nodal transit event. |

-| Body | Name of the body crossing the node. |
+| Body | The body transiting its node. |

-| Body Longitude | Ecliptic longitude (or right ascension) of the body at the event. |
+| Body Longitude | Longitude of the body (ecliptic; "Right Asc" in equatorial). |

-| Body Sign | Zodiac sign (with degrees) of the body. |
+| Body Sign | Zodiac sign of the body. |

-| Body Latitude | Ecliptic latitude (or declination) of the body (zero at the node). |
+| Body Latitude | Latitude of the body (ecliptic; "Declination" in equatorial). |

-| Body Distance | Distance of the body from the coordinate origin. |
+| Body Distance | Distance of the body. |

-| Body Speed | Daily motion of the body. |
+| Body Speed | Longitudinal speed of the body. |

-| Event Interval | Time interval since the previous nodal transit event. |
+| Event Interval | Interval (days) since the previous event. |